 How to Start a Roth IRA

 Opening a Roth IRA is an easy process that only takes a few minutes.
 You will need to use an IRA custodian, which is an approved institution or individual that ensures your paperwork is correctly with the IRS.
 To open a Roth IRA, you only need to fill out a simple form and make an initial investment.
 If you already have an account and funds with the company, you can complete an IRA contribution in 5 minutes.
 It may take a little longer if you need to open an account with the financial institution, but the process is still easy.
 The following tips should help you find the best custodian for your Roth or Traditional IRA.
+Make sure to understand all the aspects of the Roth IRA before you begin, such as the Roth IRA withdrawal rules.

 What you should look for when opening a Roth IRA